LIGO Events and Earth Tide Ripples

 An intense observing campaign then took place to search for the expected emission at optical wavelengths.
 An astronomical transient designated AT 2017gfo (originally, SSS 17a) was found, 11 hours after the gravitational wave signal, in the galaxy NGC 4993 during a search of the region indicated by the GW detection.
 It was observed by numerous telescopes, from radio to X-ray wavelengths, over the following days and weeks, and was shown to be a fast-moving, rapidly-cooling cloud of neutron-rich material, as expected of debris ejected from a neutron-star merger.

 The hidden story was posted on September 11.

 Earth tide is the displacement of the solid earth's surface caused by the gravity of the Moon and Sun.
 Its main component has meter-level amplitude at periods of about 12 hours and longer.

 A new moon or full moon cause a significant earth tide with the Sun also aligned.
 A perigee does an earth tide regardless of the Sun.

-Many of the LIGO events were just a day or two before or after the earth tide event.
+28 of the 47 LIGO events were only a day or two before or after the earth tide event.